Katy Trail Frequently Asked Questions

 Or, check the Katy Trail events page

-to look for one-time organized rides along the trail.
+to look for organized group rides along the trail.

 Can I get my bike shipped for a one-way ride?